CrowdeRyan/CrowdeRyan/README.md

 <table>
   <tr><td><img width="900" src="./images/techback.jpg" alt="Work Station"></td>
-  <td>So far my path has taught me [insert list of skills I am expected to learn in this class], but the future is full of unexpected and diverse new challenges.
+  <td>So far my path has taught me CSS-JavaScript-NodeJS-GitHub, but the future is full of unexpected and diverse new challenges.
 However, there are some things that will always be needed, always be necessary: Fulfilling the roles of the individual in order for the whole group to succeed: I have been the lead: making the calls and directing the action – I have been the troubleshooter: doing the groundwork and preparing the contingences – I have been the planner: conceptualizing, adapting, and realizing – I have been the backstop: filling-in, putting in the hours, and making sure completion is a functional reality.
 All require an adaptable, creative mind with strong communication skills and a solid work ethic. </td>
   </tr>
   </table>